She gives you a sultry look and says, “Hey, Daddy, want to get out of here?”

 - Absentee father

-How to respond when she calls you Daddy?
+How to respond when a girl calls you Daddy?

-How you respond when your girl calls you “Daddy” will come down to how you feel about it.
+How you respond when your girl calls you Daddy will come down to how you feel about it.
 That said, it’s not a good idea to disrespect your partner’s desires, even if they don’t align with yours.
 Still, if you’re uncomfortable, have an open communication with her.

 If you feel the same and it doesn’t make you uncomfortable, you can call her “baby girl” or “little one”, thus mirroring her sentiments and desires.